When walking makes your legs hurt

 Blood vessels (shown in red) that supply nerve cells can be damaged by high blood sugar. |

 People with diabetes can reduce their chances of developing neuropathy by keeping their blood sugar down.
-It's less certain that tight blood sugar control is helpful once nerves have been damaged.
-Still, it's an important goal for many other reasons.
-Pain relievers, tricyclic antidepressants (amitriptyline, desipramine, duloxetine), and anticonvulsants (carbamazepine, gabapentin, pregabalin) are used to control the burning and tingling sensations from neuropathy.
+Once nerves have been damaged, it's less certain that tight blood sugar control is helpful.
+Still, blood sugar control is an important goal for many other reasons.

 Image: lzf/Getty Images